Australia Garden Village: Hopes of re-commencement

 The land of Australia Villa 0021 is close to the highway and has a relatively flat terrain.

 In 2011, there were reports that Li Ka-shing's Cheung Kong Holdings and Hutchison Whampoa would take over the redevelopment of the site.
-Some buildings in the EA section of the Australian Villa project were subsequently demolished.
+Some buildings in the EA section of the Australia Garden Village project were subsequently demolished.
 However, in the end, only the hillside on the south side of Jinkeng Reservoir and the mountaintop park area—both provided by Fangxing Company—were leveled to construct the Royal Lake Residence.
-The remaining buildings within the Australian Villa development were left untouched, and the rumored relocation plan ultimately did not materialize.
+The remaining buildings within the Australia Garden Village development were left untouched, and the rumored relocation plan ultimately did not materialize.

 On 20 February 2013, Zhong Kezhi and Jiang Datong transferred their shares in Fuding Company to Wu Kaiming and Tan Jianqiang, a subordinate of Wu.
 Wu Kaiming stated that he agreed to the share transfer in order to withdraw from the project, citing Hu Yaozhi's lack of funds and advanced age.
 Hu, on the other hand, said he stepped back from the project because he trusted Wu.
 In March 2013, the Guangzhou Municipal Special Task Force for Handling “Unfinished Buildings” held its second plenary meeting and reviewed the Australia Villa Revitalization and Reconstruction Work Plan.
 According to the plan, most of the buildings in the project had remained unfinished for over a decade, posing safety risks due to prolonged neglect.
 Many of the constructed buildings lacked complete application materials and had been built without proper planning approvals.
 They failed to meet fire safety standards and could not obtain real estate certificates, making it impossible to complete the necessary legal procedures.
 To resolve these issues, the Australia-America Company brought in Fangxing Company and its subsidiary, Fuding Company, as development partners to address the funding shortfall.
 The plan proposed using 100,000 square meters of undeveloped land near Guangshan Road to create a start-up zone, with an estimated 300,000 square meters of residential and supporting commercial facilities.
 Non-compliant buildings would be demolished and rebuilt.
 Fangxing committed to using the housing and financial resources from this project for phased development.
 Aomei Company would be responsible for signing demolition and resettlement agreements with all homeowners.
 For those who did not consent to the demolition and reconstruction plan, their homes would be preserved in their current state.
 In cases where owners could not be contacted, equivalent-sized housing units would be reserved for them in the new start-up zone.
 In December 2013, China Cinda Asset Management sold a package of non-performing assets valued at approximately 146 million yuan to Guangdong Zhihua Development Co., Ltd. for 30.5 million yuan.